VILAN-Lab/Unsupervised-Metaphor-Detection/README.md

 We welcome contributions from the community.
 If you find a bug or have a feature request, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-For any further questions or issues, feel free to open an issue in the repository.
-Happy coding!